-The habits that you start out doing are the ones that will follow you throughout your life.
+The habits you pick up when you're young are the ones that will follow you throughout your life.
 When you are starting your first job after college, you are in a great position to make some choices that can help you to be successful financially.
-A survival guide can help you stay on track when looking for your job.

-Landing a good job is only part of being able to build wealth and being successful.
+Remember, landing a good job is only part of building wealth and being successful financially.
 It is just as important to manage your money well and start saving in order to make it work for you.
 Even if you are not making a lot of money, these habits can set you down the path to building wealth and being successful.

 Save for Retirement

 The first thing you should do is save for retirement.
 If your company offers a matching contribution, then contribute up to that percentage in order to take full advantage of the match.
 After all, it's basically free money.

 If you are out of debt, you can work up to saving between 10-15% percent of your income for retirement.
 The earlier you start, the less you'll need to contribute, thanks to compounding interest.

 Although this may seem like an obvious step, it is one thing that many people don't do.
 Creating the habit of planning your spending and sticking to your budget will help you do more with the money that you earn.

 For example, you can make a great salary and still end up in debt or with little to show for it if you don't stick to a budget.
 Learning to budget is the key to building your wealth and taking control of your finances.

 If you do not know how to budget, find budgeting software and take classes about budgeting.
 Your church or bank may also offer budgeting classes.

 It helps to have clear cut goals when it comes to managing your money.
 Take the time to set financial goals each year and write out actionable steps you can take to achieve these goals.